Theomat/sbsur/README.md

 ## Possible improvements

 - (+ Speed - Memory) Move everything to C++.

-- (+ Speed + Memory) Batch the calls to the Python callback `get_logprobs`, this requires a bit of additional memory.

 - (- Speed - Memory) Since it is often the case the in `ur_get_logprobs` the log probs are re computed, instead directly compute them in a provided buffer, thus removing the need for the `double* logprobs` array in `ur_node_t`.
 Though this might cost some speed.